-TRE benefits from a comprehensive retrocession programme that provides protection for TransRe globally as well as TRE specifically.
-Risks associated with retrocession are managed and mitigated by ensuring that all retrocession placements are subject to approval and must comply with TransRe's group-wide retrocession procedures (which include minimum credit quality and counterparty limits approved by the Alleghany Reinsurance Security Committee) and delegated retrocession purchasing authorities.
+TRE benefits from a retrocession programme that provides protection for TransRe globally as well as TRE specifically.
+Risks associated with retrocession are managed and mitigated by ensuring that all retrocession placements are subject to individual review and approval.

-TRE benefits from protection provided by two special purpose vehicles ("SPV") arrangements:
+TRE benefits from protection provided by two special purpose vehicle ("SPV") arrangements:

-- a series of reinsurance sidecars (referred to as Pangaea); and - two collateralised catastrophe bonds, referred to as "Bowline Re 2019" (US\$ 250m) and "Bowline Re 2022" (US\$ 165m).
-Both bonds provide the TransRe group with protection for predominantly US and Canadian natural catastrophe risks.
+- a series of reinsurance sidecars (referred to as Pangaea) subject to aggregate limits beyond which losses fall back to TRE; and - a collateralised catastrophe bond, referred to as Bowline Re 2022-1 (\$165m).
+This bond provides the TransRe group with protection for predominantly US and Canadian natural catastrophe risks.